weidmaster/minesweeper-api-challenge/README.md

 * [ ] Ability to select the game parameters: number of rows, columns, and mines
 * [ ] Ability to support multiple users/accounts

+### Acceptance criteria

+From stakeholders, this challenge must comply with the following:

+- Use PHP and Laravel
+- Be sure to complete all the features
+- Add tests
+- Add good documentation
+- UI is not mandatory but adds extra value to the solution.
+- The repository should be PUBLIC and you should send a URL with the solution on this thread.

 ---
 ## Observations